zzzprojects/docs/entityframework.net/pages/saving-data/delete-records.md

 ## How to Bulk Delete?

 Deleting entities using a custom key from file importation is a typical scenario.
-Despite the ChangeTracker being outstanding to track what's modified, it lacks in term of scalability and flexibility.
+Despite the ChangeTracker being outstanding to track what's modified, it lacks in terms of scalability and flexibility.

 SaveChanges requires one database round-trip for every entity to delete.
 So if you need to remove 10000 entities, then 10000 database round-trips will be performed which is **INSANELY** slow.